So You Think You Can Dance: The Next Generation (American TV series): Auditions

 Open auditions for season 13 were held in three cities beginning in February 2016.

-During the audition round, the judges interviewed each auditioner, watched a brief audition and gave feedback, while the auditioner's family sat at the side of the stage and often participated in the interviews.
+During the audition round, the judges interviewed each audition contestant, watched a brief audition and gave feedback, while the audition contestant's family sat at the side of the stage and often participated in the interviews.
 Offstage, Cat Deeley chatted with contestants and judges.
-Approximately 100 dancers were sent through to the academy.
+Approximately 100 contestant were sent through to the academy.

 Dance Academy

 Dance Academy week was split among two episodes.
 The June 20 episode covered the first day of the academy.
 The first task for the 10 all-stars was to watch solo dances by each of the contestants were sent through from the auditions.
-From these, each all-star selected five dancers (at least three from their own dance style), from the large number of auditioners, to join their "team".
-If a dancer was selected by more than one all-star, he or she could choose which all-star's team to join.
-Choreographer Warren Carlyle and the all-stars then taught the 50 remaining competitors a Broadway couples dance routine in 90 minutes, and dancers from each team were paired with dancers from another team.
-After all of the couples danced, each all-star was required to cut one dancer from his or her team, leaving a total of 40 contestants.
+From these, each all-star selected five contestants (three from their own dance style and two wildcards), from the large number of audition contestants, to join their "team".
+If a contestant was selected by more than one all-star, he or she could choose which all-star's team to join.
+Choreographer Warren Carlyle and the all-stars then taught the 50 remaining contestants a Broadway couples dance routine in 90 minutes, and contestants from each team were paired with contestants from another team.
+After all of the couples danced, each all-star was required to cut one contestants from his or her team, either gender, leaving a total of 40 contestants.
 Throughout the episode, Maddie Ziegler and Cat Deeley interviewed successful competitors.

 The June 27 episode covered days two and three of academy week.
-On day two, the all-stars each narrowed down their teams to three and then two dancers, based first on a hip-hop routine for pairs choreographed by Tabitha and Napoleon D'umo, and then on a contemporary routine, created by Travis Wall, danced simultaneously by the remaining three members of each team.
-On the last day, the last two dancers from each team danced a solo just for their own all-star.
+On day two, the all-stars each narrowed down their teams to three and then two contestants, based first on a hip-hop routine for pairs choreographed by Tabitha and Napoleon D'umo, and then on a contemporary routine, created by Travis Wall, danced simultaneously by the remaining three members of each team.
+On the last day, the last two contestants from each team danced a solo just for their own all-star.
 Each all-star then selected one contestant, making a total of 10 contestants that he or she will mentor through the finals round.
 The all-stars and their contestants are: